 DIGIT has rapidly grown into the largest independent business technology community in Scotland.
 We run an extensive series of virtual conferences and online events focused on core areas of emerging Technology, Digital and IT.
 We also run Scotland's leading IT & Digital News Platform with over 100,000 page views per month.

 The virtual events provide a unique platform for knowledge exchange, drawing stakeholders together to explore best practice, technological innovation and business outcomes.
 Our conferences attract a senior delegate following and have become renowned as an important forum for high-level networking.

 We are delighted to announce that DIGIT will be running our conference programme in a virtual environment.
 Not only will you be able to enjoy our full events line-up, but you’ll be able to log-in remotely and join us from anywhere in the world.

-The opening session will consider how the data protection landscape has shifted over the last year; exploring how regulation and enforcement has progressed and how organisations have adapted their information security and privacy measures to adapt to the challenges of 2020.
-The session will also discuss effective organisational engagement, examining how practitioners can engage with the board and embed privacy within organisational culture.
+The opening session will consider how the data protection landscape has shifted over the last year; exploring how regulation and enforcement has progressed and how organisations have adapted their data security and privacy measures to adapt to the challenges of 2020.
+The focus will then turn to effective internal engagement, examining how practitioners can engage with the board and embed privacy within organisational culture.

 09:15 Welcome from the Conference Chair